GrammaTech/gtirb/README.md

 GTIRB has the following structure:

-       --------Aux Data
+        -------Aux Data
        /    /
+      /    /   ----DataObject
-    IR    /   -----Data
+    IR    /   /----Section
       \  /   /-----Symbols
       Modules------SymbolicExpressions
              \-----ImageByteMap
-              -----ICFG
+              -----CFG
                    / \
                Edges Blocks

 ### IR

 An instance of GTIRB may include multiple modules (`Module`) which represent loadable objects such as executables or libraries.
-Each module holds information such as symbols (`Symbol`), data (`Data`), and an inter-procedural control flow graph (`ICFG`).
-The ICFG consists of basic blocks (`Block`) and control flow edges between these blocks.
-Each datum and each block holds both a pointer to a range of bytes in the `ImageByteMap` and symbolic (`Symbol`) information covering this range.
+Each module holds information such as symbols (`Symbol`), data (`DataObject`), and an inter-procedural control flow graph (`CFG`).
+The CFG consists of basic blocks (`Block`) and control flow edges between these blocks.
+Each datum and each block holds a range refering to the bytes in the `ImageByteMap`.
+Each symbol holds a pointer to the block or datum it references.

 ### Instructions